1. Key Characteristics of Neapolitan Mastiffs

 LOW: A daily walk is sufficient.
-When your Neapolitan Mastiff is young, you should monitor the exercise so the puppy doesn’t tire out excessively while their fast-growing bones develop.
+When your Neapolitan Mastiff is young, monitor the exercise so the puppy doesn’t tire out excessively while their fast-growing bones develop.

 MEDIUM: Neapolitan Mastiffs shed an average amount.
 You can keep the short coat clean easily with a weekly brushing and bathing when necessary.

-The nails grow quickly, so trim them every 2 weeks or as needed.
-The ears accumulate wax and debris, which may lead to infections, so make ear cleaning a part of your routine when trimming the nails.
+The nails grow quickly, so trim your dog’s nails every 2 weeks or as needed.
+Also, those dog ears accumulate wax and debris, which may lead to infections, so make ear cleaning a part of your routine when trimming the nails.
 Brush your dog’s teeth more frequently, however.

-MEDIUM: Potential health problems in this breed include:
+MEDIUM: Potential health problems in Neapolitan Mastiffs include:

 - Hip dysplasia